hydr0nium/hacktools/README.md

 # Mimir - The All Knowing Pentesting Tool

 mimir is a pentest lookup and install tool.
-It can lookup common tools, exploit techniques like GTFOBins and CVE's and install pentest software.
+It can lookup common tools, privesc techniques like GTFOBins and CVE's and install pentest software.

 # TODO